 These two publications played a major role in establishing what we would now call Dickens’s ‘legacy’, the image of him as not only a very great writer but also as a great and good man whose ‘hard experiences in boyhood’, as Forster called them, led him to care deeply for, and try to do something about, the terrible plight of the children of the poor in Victorian England.
 It was not until the 1930s and the coming to light of evidence concerning his relationship with Ellen Ternan that this perception of Dickens began to change and an altogether more complex figure began to emerge in the public consciousness.

 Michael Slater is Emeritus Professor of Victorian Literature at Birkbeck College, University of London, past President of the International Dickens Fellowship and of the Dickens Society of America, and former editor of the journal The Dickensian.
 He has taught and continues to lecture widely in the USA, across Europe, Australasia and the Far East.
-His latest book Charles Dickens is out now in hardback and is available in paperback from May 2011 at www.yalebooks.co.uk.
+His latest book Charles Dickens is out now at www.yalebooks.co.uk.